 - Applicants must certify as Montana residents through the Montana Professional Student Exchange Program (PSEP) - information and application can be found here (click on "Veterinary" under the blue "Application Materials" section on the left - here you will find the application).

 - Interview offers will be sent out the first of November.
-Interviews for the 10 spots in the regional program are tentatively scheduled for the week of November 18 2013 and admissions offers will be made shortly thereafter.
+Interviews for the 10 spots in the regional program are tentatively scheduled for mid-November and admissions offers will be made shortly thereafter.
 After the 10 positions in the regional program are filled, offers may be made to those Montana applicants who have received WICHE financial support.

 WICHE residents (Arizona, Hawaii, Montana, Nevada, New Mexico, North Dakota, Wyoming):